great-expectations/great_expectations/docs/docusaurus/docs/reference/expectations/result_format.md

 ### Expectation-level configuration

-To apply `result_format` to an Expectation, you pass it into the Expectation.
+To apply `result_format` to an Expectation, you pass it into the Expectation configuration on your Validator:

-1. Run `$ great_expectations suite new` to obtain a Validator object instance.

-2. Run the following code to pass `result_format` into the Expectation:

     ```python name="tests/integration/docusaurus/reference/core_concepts/result_format/result_format_complete_example_set"
     ```